 1. Your first goal should be to complete any preparatory course work which will help you meet the program's requirements.
 This could include basic mathematics, algebra, chemistry and/or biology.
 You may also need preparatory work in collegiate reading and/or writing.
-See your Counselor to discuss your skills and courses.
+See your counselor to discuss your skills and courses.
 To check course equivalency try www.assist.org Use the California ID (CID) to compare courses.

-2. Fall 2015: Complete as many of the General Education (G.E.) requirements for the AA Degree as possible before applying to the Nursing Program.
+2. Fall 2016: Complete as many of the General Education (G.E.) requirements for the AA Degree as possible before applying to the Nursing Program.
 You will have little time to complete these courses once accepted into the program.
 Many applicants finish their general education entirely before beginning the nursing course work in the program.
-The specific pre-requisite general education courses needed by the Nursing Program are summarized below.
+The specific pre-requisite fixed courses needed by the Nursing Program are summarized below.
 SB1393 states: if you have a baccalaureate or higher degree and are seeking a nursing degree from California State Universities or California Community Colleges, you are exempt from College General Education and Graduation requirements for your Associate Degree in Arts.

 4. Earn strong grades, especially in science, behavioral science and communication courses.
 GPA minimums are used in calculating those eligible for the selection pool.
 Grades of "C" can not be repeated.
 You are only allowed one "C" in the sciences.